astronomer/airflow-guides/guides/airflow-passing-data-between-tasks.md

 As mentioned above, XCom can be a great option for sharing data between tasks because it doesn't rely on any tools external to Airflow itself.
 However, it is only designed to be used for very small amounts of data.
 What if the data you need to pass is a little bit larger, for example a small dataframe?

 The best way to manage this use case is to use intermediary data storage.
-This means saving your data to some system external to Airflow at the end of one task, and reading it in from that system in the next task.
-Commonly this is done using cloud file storage such as S3, GCS, Azure Blob Storage, etc., but it could also be done by loading the data in either a temporary or persistent table in a database.
+This means saving your data to some system external to Airflow at the end of one task, then reading it in from that system in the next task.
+This is commonly done using cloud file storage such as S3, GCS, Azure Blob Storage, etc., but it could also be done by loading the data in either a temporary or persistent table in a database.

 We'll note here that while this is a great way to pass data that is too large to be managed with XCom, you should still exercise caution.
 Airflow is meant to be an orchestrator, not an execution framework.
 If your data is very large, it is probably a good idea to complete any processing using a framework like Spark or compute-optimized data warehouses like Snowflake or dbt.